 Milana Frenkel-Morgenstern Lab, Bar-Ilan University, ISRAEL

 The ESTs and mRNAs from GenBank have been used to identify chimeric RNAs of two or more different genes.
-By analyzing thousands of chimeric ESTs by RNA sequencing, we found that the expression level of chimeric ESTs is generally low and they are highly tissue specific in normal cells.
+By analyzing hundreds of thousands of chimeric ESTs by RNA sequencing, we found that the expression level of chimeric ESTs is generally low and they are highly tissue specific in normal cells.

 Supported by VaTaT (Israel), Miguel Servet (Spain), Consolider (Spain), ENCODE grants.